KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   **`kubectl describe pod <pod-name>`**: The most important command for debugging.
 Shows a Pod's configuration, status, and most importantly, a list of recent **Events**.
 Events will often tell you exactly why a Pod is `Pending` or failing (e.g., "FailedScheduling", "FailedMount").
 -   **`kubectl logs <pod-name>`**: Essential for `CrashLoopBackOff`.
 This command prints the logs from the application running inside the container, which usually reveals the cause of the crash (e.g., a configuration error, a bug in the code).
     -   Use `kubectl logs <pod-name> --previous` to see logs from a previously crashed instance of the container.
+-   **`kubectl get all -n <namespace-name>`**: Lists most of the resources (Pods, Services, Deployments, ReplicaSets, etc.) within a specific namespace.
+It's a great command for getting a quick overview of everything running in a namespace, but note that it doesn't show *all* objects (e.g., Secrets, ConfigMaps, and NetworkPolicies are excluded).
 -   **`kubectl get pods -l app=<label>`**: The most practical way to find all Pods belonging to a specific deployment or service is by using its labels.
 -   **`kubectl api-resources`**: Lists all available object types that you can create or interact with in your cluster, showing their names, shortnames, API versions, and whether they are namespaced.
 It's a great tool for discovering what is available in the cluster.
 -   **`kubectl config view`**: Displays the merged kubeconfig settings.
 This is useful for verifying the current context, server URL, and user that `kubectl` is configured to use, which is a common first step in troubleshooting connection issues.